paxell/GameThesis/README.md

 Framework
 -----------

-The Framework consists of a few main components (watch this space for updates):
+The Framework consists of a few main components:

-* WalkTo component for player movement, including scrolling the viewport with the character's movement
+* WalkTo for player movement, including scrolling the viewport with the character's movement and animating the character walking.
-* Dialogue component for interacting with other characters, reading the dialogue from a JSON file
+* Dialogue for interacting with other characters, parsing the dialogue from a JSON file.
-* Doors for moving between scenes
+* Doors for moving between some scenes.
-* Item component for picking up and giving items (under construction)
+* Item for picking up, looking at and and giving items.
+* Character with bindings to dialogue and receiving items.

 BugWorld
 ------------